iusiel/my_symfony_bootstrap/README.md

 ## Some useful commands

-1. yarn encore dev --watch - compile css and js as defined in webpack.config.js.
+1. npm run dev- compile css and js as defined in vite.config.js.
 Auto-compiles files everytime there is a change in css or js files
-2. npm run test - run all vitest tests
+1. npm run vitest - run all vitest tests
-3. php bin/phpunit - run all phpunit tests
+1. php bin/phpunit - run all phpunit tests